With so many great flooring options on the market, we’ve put together a guide to help you choose the right one for you.

 Laminate floors and vinyl

 Laminate floors that look like wood are a great family option as they combine practicability with durability and good looks.
-They’re great for high traffic areas such as hallways, with superior stain and scratch resistance and guarantees from 10 to 50 years.
-They come in plank or tile format and have easy click fixtures that allow them to be laid and walked on straight away.
+They’re great for high traffic areas such as hallways, with superior stain and scratch resistance.
+They can come in plank or tile format, and have easy click fixtures that allow them to be laid and walked on straight away.
 Waterproof options are also great for kitchens and bathrooms.